kvoss/optobench/README.md

 ## List of functions

 ```
-_ dejong2 # this would be the same as parabola
+_ dejong2 # this is the same as parabola
 x dejong5
 x ackley
 x alpine